What is the Size of the Mobile App Development Market?

 • Direct sales—A direct sales strategy is the easiest way to monetize your app.
 List your app on one or multiple app stores for a one-time purchase price.
 Then every time someone wants your app, they must download it for a price you set.
 So long as your app remains useful and relevant, you will collect revenue indefinitely.

 • Freemium—A freemium business model means listing your app for free while offering an optional paid version.
 Typically, the paid version will offer additional features, while the free version is limited to basic functions.
-One benefit to the freemium model is its ability to draw users in because the app is free.
-Then once users get a taste for the app and decide they like it, they usually pay for the full version.
+Freemium models are particularly popular among gaming apps, where users are drawn in by the free version and then opt to pay for advanced features.

 • Subscription—A subscription model works just like any other subscription.
 You make the app available to those who actively pay a subscription fee.
 Typically, it is a monthly fee, but it could be annual, weekly, etc. With a subscription revenue model, you generate a fairly regular income from your app’s users.
-The subscription rate remains constant.
-So revenue generally only fluctuates with the amount of subscription sign-ups and cancellations.
+The subscription model is common among entertainment apps and other services tied to mobile technology.

 • In-app Purchases—You may also consider monetizing your app through in-app purchases.
 In-app purchases come in many forms, but the idea is to sell features, products, or other services within the app.
 This way, you can offer the app for free, but make money within the app.
-Examples of the in-app purchase model include games in which unlocking certain levels or features costs money and restaurant apps that allow you to place orders within the app.
-Such apps never cost to download and install, but they can still earn plenty of revenue from within the app.
+Examples of the in-app purchase model include mobile games where unlocking certain levels or features costs money and restaurant apps that allow you to place orders within the app.

 • Crowdfunding—Crowdfunding is a great option for monetizing your app when you lack the funds to get it off the ground.
 As the name suggests, crowdfunding is taking in money from supporters of the app.
 Typically, you must run a promotional campaign to find donors and then promise them future benefits for funding the app.
 Benefits could include equity in the company, special app features, or other perks.
 Some platforms for crowdfunding include Kickstarter, AppsFunder, and CrowdFunder.

 • Sponsorship—App sponsorship is similar to crowdfunding in that your app is funded by someone else, but instead of by ordinary people, your app is funded by another company.
 By sponsoring your app, other companies are entitled to exclusive access to the app’s audience.
 The sponsor gets free advertising by being visible within the app through its marketing campaign and slogans such as “brought to you by.”
-Make sure to still integrate your sponsor into the app naturally.
-Otherwise, the sponsor may appear too intrusive to app users.
+Sponsorship strategies are gaining traction as smartphone penetration and mobile application development market trends continue to grow.

 • Advertising—As with the business model for much of the web, advertising is a popular way to monetize apps.
 When mobile apps were introduced in 2008, app developers quickly adjusted ads for small mobile screens to display within apps.
+Advertising continues to play a key role in the mobile app development sector, particularly for apps targeting iPhone and iPad users.
 There are several different mobile ad types:

 • Banner ads are perhaps the most familiar type of app ad.
 Banner ads are images placed within the app alongside app content.
 Usually set off to the top or bottom of the screen, banner ads can appear intrusive and spammy.
 Nonetheless, they remain a powerful ad revenue generator.